Credit cards for bad credit

 You can apply for an Aqua card as long as you:

-• Are aged 18 and over and have a permanent UK address
+• Are over 18 and have a permanent UK address.

-• Don’t already have an Aqua card and haven’t have taken out an Aqua, marbles, opus, Fluid or Bip card in the past 12 months
+• Don’t already have an Aqua card and haven’t have taken out an Aqua, marbles, opus or Fluid card in the past 12 months.

 What is bad credit?